TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

 > 18:20 - At least 20 Dutch people on board the crashed plane, follow our live blog here

 By this time all news outlets were reporting on the crashed plane.
-At the start of the evening a lot of people were commuting, either by car or public transport.
+At the start of the evening, a lot of people were commuting, either by car or public transport.
 So, almost everybody in the Netherlands would have been notified of the developing news, either by hearing about it on the radio or reading it on mobile devices.
 News travels, so with a bit of delay, traffic to the desktop website increased as well.

 As a result, and of course because this particular news could have a very direct effect on a lot of Dutch people, traffic on our systems was at an all-time high.

 Dinner was a hasty affair, and the evening consisted mostly of keeping an eye out on various metrics, and staying in touch with our team and other teams.
-Quite soon another push message was sent, this time about a different news item:
+Quite soon, another push message was sent, this time about a different news item:

 > 19:42 - Israeli army begins ground offensive in Gaza Strip

 Apparently, the world had gone mad.
 Compared to the direct impact the MH17 news had on the Netherlands, this news had a relatively small impact on traffic.
-About an hour later another push message followed:
+About an hour later, another push message followed:

 > 20:48 - 154 Dutch people in crashed plane in Ukraine